Gargaj/Foxotron/README.md

 These software are available under their respective licenses.

 The remainder of this project code was written by Gargaj / Conspiracy and is public domain.
+Large portions of the code were cannibalized from [Bonzomatic](https://github.com/Gargaj/Bonzomatic).